There used to be an old cliche in the NBA that went something like this:

 (* Turnover percentage is the best stat to use when evaluating turnovers because it doesn’t unfairly penalize teams that play fast enough to earn extra possessions.)

-Topics: Give It Away Now
+Tags: Give It Away Now